appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 ![My Empty Storage](GCSStorageEmpty.png)

-At first we need to create a secret so that we can access the Amazon S3 bucket.
+At first we need to create a secret so that we can access the GCS bucket.
 We can do that by the following code:

 ```bash
 $ echo -n 'YOURPASSWORD' > RESTIC_PASSWORD